jsuereth/ottl-proposal/PROPOSAL.md

 with the type system and multi-phase compilation, we can still erase most `foo.bar` syntax to a single lookup while also allowing expansion of syntax like `[ 'foo' ].length` if desired.

-A new `merge` operation would provide similar value as `merge_maps` but exectue generically on any type with structure.
-When combined with [Structural Expressions](#structural-expressions), we can use this to flatten what would today be multiple OTTL statments.
+A new `merge` operation would provide similar value as `merge_maps` but execute generically on any type with structure.
+When combined with [Structural Expressions](#structural-expressions), we can use this to flatten what would today be multiple OTTL statements.
 For Example:

 ```
 set(metric.name, "name") where ...
-set(metric.description, "new desription") where ...
+set(metric.description, "new description") where ...
 ```

 could be: